iter8-tools/iter8/mkdocs/docs/concepts/metricsoverview.md

     provider: prometheus
     ```

-Metric types are described in-depth [here](/usage/metrics/counter-and-gauge-metrics).
+Creation of custom counter and gauge metrics is described in-depth [here](/usage/metrics/custom-metrics).

 ### spec.provider
 `spec.provider` denotes the type of the metric database that provides this metric.
 Currently, `prometheus` is the only supported value for this field.
 Support for other providers are planned as part of the [roadmap](/roadmap).
 Details about the Prometheus database URL used for metric queries are [here](/usage/metrics/metric-databases).